 Credits — The team that worked on this guide

-Andrew Martonik is the Executive Editor, U.S. at Android Central.
+Andrew Martonik is Executive Editor, U.S. at Android Central.
 He has been a mobile enthusiast since the Windows Mobile days, and covering all things Android-related with a unique perspective at AC since 2012.
-For suggestions and updates, you can reach him at firstname.lastname@example.org or on Twitter at @andrewmartonik.
+For suggestions and updates, you can reach him at email@example.com or on Twitter at @andrewmartonik.

-Daniel Bader is the Managing Editor of Android Central.
+Daniel Bader is Managing Editor of Android Central.
 As he's writing this, a mountain of old Android phones is about to fall on his head, but his Great Dane will protect him.
 He drinks way too much coffee and sleeps too little.
 He wonders if there's a correlation.